 Acknowledgements

-We acknowledge the work and support received from the following individuals and units to develop this resource: Julia Aoki, Sayano Izu, Ashley Robinson, Sarah Ogoshi, UBC’s Arts ISIT, UBC’s Centre for Teaching, Learning and Technology, UBC Studios.
+We acknowledge the work and support received from the following individuals and units to develop this resource: Julia Aoki, Chris Hu, Sayano Izu, Sarah Ogoshi, Ashley Robinson, UBC’s Arts ISIT, UBC’s Centre for Teaching, Learning and Technology, UBC Studios.